alanb-2/k8s-sonatype-nexus/README.md

     | `pypi (group)` | pypi-group | Make `pypi-private` and `pypi-proxy` members of the group and move `pypi-private` to the top of the list so it is scanned first.
 Check the "Online" box |

 6. To get the `pypi-group` repository URL click on the repository from the "Repositories" window to bring up the configuration pane.
-    "/simple" should be appended to the URL when using it with any project configuration.
+    "/simple" should be appended to the URL when downloading dependencies with any project configuration.

 ## Resources